How to Use Covered Calls for Steady Income

 Real-World Example: Generating Income

-Imagine an investor owns 500 shares of ABC Corp, trading at $50 per share.
-By selling five $55 strike price calls expiring in 30 days, the investor receives $1 per share in premium income.
-If the stock stays below $55, the investor keeps the premium and retains the shares.
-If it rises above $55, the shares may be called away, locking in gains plus the premium.
+Suppose you own 500 shares of ABC Corp at $50 each.
+You sell five call options with a $55 strike price, expiring in 30 days, and collect $1 per share in premium.
+If ABC stays below $55, you keep your shares and the $500 premium.
+If it rises above $55, you sell at $55, locking in your gains plus the premium income.

 Source: Investopedia – Covered Call Basics